 There are a few ways an interviewer will ask this question.

 - What is your biggest weakness? – Sometimes they will just outright ask you what your weaknesses are.
 This is probably the best scenario from an interviewee point of view as it is direct and you can prepare for it

 - If I could ask your previous boss, what would they say your weaknesses are?
 This question is designed to see how self-aware you are and how you think you are perceived by colleagues and bosses

 - If you could change something about yourself, what would it be?
 This is a softer version of the questions above, but the answer should be fairly similar

-- Saying something that is obviously a positive (and often a lie) – phrases like “I work too hard” or “I am too much of a perfectionist” are generally ridiculous and the interviewer will see right through it
+- Saying something that is obviously a positive.
+Phrases like “I work too hard” or “I am too much of a perfectionist” are generally bland and the interviewer will see right through it

-- Giving them a weakness that will seriously affect your work – if you are going for a construction project manager role and you say something like “I find it hard to organise my time”, this will immediately raise a red flag for the interviewer as they will feel you could miss deadlines and meetings that will stop you from fulfilling your role
+- Giving them a weakness that will seriously affect your work.
+If you are going for a project manager role and you say something like “I find it hard to organise my time”, this will immediately raise a red flag for the interviewer.
+They may worry that you could miss deadlines and meetings that will stop you from fulfilling your role.

-So, how should you answer the weakness question and improve your chances of getting the job?
+So, how should you answer this question and improve your chances of getting the job?

 You are trying to highlight a weakness that isn’t a massive handicap for the role you are applying for.
 It is important to take these points into consideration:

-- Choose a weakness that is relatively small and can be fixed with a little bit of work
+- Choose a weakness that is small and can be easily fixed

 - Make sure the weakness is ‘acceptable’ for the role you are interviewing for